ankane/lockbox/README.md

 Lockbox.generate_key
 ```

 Store the key with your other secrets.
 This is typically Rails credentials or an environment variable ([dotenv](https://github.com/bkeepers/dotenv) is great for this).
 Be sure to use different keys in development and production.
-Keys don’t need to be hex-encoded, but it’s often easier to store them this way.

 Set the following environment variable with your key (you can use this one in development)